2026 FutureProof Program

 David Martin, CEO, Spicers

-David Pointer, General Manager - Corporate Business
+David Pointer, General Manager - Corporate Business, Opal

 Afternoon Tea & Networking